Sagar (name)

-Sagar is a surname and given name of multiple origins.

-In Sanskrit, sāgara means Sea.
-In India, Sagar is a very common name and surname.
+In Sanskrit, sāgara means "sea."
+In India and Nepal, Sagar is a very common name and surname.

 Origins

 Anglo-Saxon

 Sagar is a patronymic Old English name.
-Most, if not all, people of the Anglo-Saxon period of England with this surname descend from a man (or even a number of men) known as Sagar.
-The name most likely derives from the diphthongal Old English word ‘Sægar’, meaning ‘sea-spear’.
-Presumably it denotes a maritime warrior of the type that either commenced invasions of Britain in the fifth century or were invited as mercenaries in the political and military vacuum created with the final departure of Roman troops.
-Spelling variations include: Sager, Seegar, Seager, Sigar, Segar, Seger, Saker, Sakar, and many more.
+(Spelling variations include Sager, Seegar, Seager, Sigar, Segar, Seger, Saker, Sakar, and many more.)
+Most, if not all, people of the Anglo-Saxon period of England with this surname descend from a man (or number of men) known as Sagar.
+The name most likely derives from the diphthongal Old English word Sægar "sea-spear."
+Presumably it denotes a maritime warrior of the type who either commenced invasions of Britain in the fifth century or were invited as mercenaries in the political and military vacuum created with the final departure of Roman troops.

-In Anglo-Saxon England, the name was found in several areas, but predominantly in the northern areas of England (Yorkshire and Lancashire) which were part of the Angle Kingdom of Northumbria.
-(The Angles largely settled in the areas known as East Anglia, Mercia and Northumbria in the fifth century.
-The Angles were the dominant Germanic tribe in the Anglo-Saxon settlement of Britain, and gave their name to the English.
-Originally from Angeln in Schleswig-Holstein, a list of their kings has been preserved in the Anglo-Saxon Chronicle and other sources).
+In Anglo-Saxon England, the name was found in several regions, predominantly in the northern areas of England (Yorkshire and Lancashire), which were part of the Angle Kingdom of Northumbria.
+(Originally from Angeln in Schleswig-Holstein, the Angles were the dominant Germanic tribe in the Anglo-Saxon settlement of Britain and gave their name to the English.
+They largely settled in the areas known as East Anglia, Mercia, and Northumbria in the fifth century.
+A list of their kings has been preserved in the Anglo-Saxon Chronicle and other sources).

 The Domesday Book records a man named Sagar as a Saxon landowner in Devon in 1086.
-It also records a man called Segarus, no less a Latinised version of the name, holding land in Essex at around the same time.
-By far the largest concentration of the surname Sagar however is found within a 50 km radius in the Lancashire/Yorkshire border area.
+It also records a man called Segarus, a Latinised version of the name, holding land in Essex at around the same time.
+By far the largest concentration of men with the surname Sagar, however, is found within a 50 km radius in the Lancashire/Yorkshire border area.
 Old church birth records show relatively moderate numbers of persons with the surname Sagar being born in towns such as Bradford, Halifax, and Askrigg in West Yorkshire.

 From the 17th century onwards, records show persons with the surname Sagar or similar migrating from Britain or Europe to various parts of the world including North America, Australia, New Zealand, South Africa, Kenya, and Rhodesia (Zimbabwe).

 India

-Sagar in Hindi and Marathi means ocean.
+Sagar in Hindi, Gujarati, Bengali and Marathi means ocean.
 Sagar is a very common first name in India for boys and also a surname (last name) used by various communities.

+Nepal

+Sagar is very common name across Nepal and generally referred to either ocean or sky.
+Even meany locations and areas have been named after it.
+E.g. 'Sagarmatha'.
+Sagarmāthā Zone (Nepali: सगरमाथा अञ्चल, "Sagarmāthā Anchal"), which includes mountain districts of the Himalayas and the world's highest peak Mount Everest.